oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

 ---
 {% slides %}

-In this tutorial, you use an Oracle Cloud Infrastructure account to set up a Kubernetes cluster.
+In this tutorial, you use an Oracle Cloud Infrastructure (OCI) account to set up a Kubernetes cluster.
 Then, you create a Python application with a Flask framework.
-Finally, you deploy your application to your cluster using Cloud Shell.
+Finally, you'll deploy your application to your cluster using Cloud Shell.

 Key tasks include how to:

-  * Create a Compartment.
+  * Create a Compartment
-  * Set up a Kubernetes cluster on OCI.
+  * Set up a Kubernetes cluster on OCI
-  * Build a Python application in a Flask framework.
+  * Build a Python application in a Flask framework
-  * Create a Docker image.
+  * Create a Docker image
-  * Push your image to OCI Container Registry.
+  * Push your image to OCI Container Registry
-  * Use Cloud Shell to deploy your Docker application to your cluster.
+  * Use Cloud Shell to deploy your Docker application to your cluster
-  * Connect to your application from the internet.
+  * Connect to your application from the internet
 ![A diagram of the components needed to run a Flask app on Kubernetes cluster, on Oracle Cloud Infrastructure](assets/flask-shell-diagram.png)

 For additional information, see: